Risks of IVF

 - follow the short protocol for stimulating ovaries

 - monitor you closely when you take your hormone injections by checking your blood hormone level and doing scans

 - give you a different type of trigger medicine

-When we collect a high number of eggs, we might recommend freezing all the embryos rather than having a fresh embryo transfer.
+- offer to freeze all embryos and postpone their transfer.
 This gives time for your hormone levels to settle, and prevents or reduces the symptoms of OHSS.
-A frozen embryo transfer cycle does not cause OHSS because your ovaries are not stimulated.
+A frozen embryo transfer cycle does not cause OHSS because your ovaries are not stimulated